s3lvatico/hamon/README.md

 ## Known bugs

 * The ANSI facility could be better handled when a shutdown request is received.
-* Since the requirements were to keeping the alarm lines fixed and persistent on the main console window, running the monitor for too long with certain sequence of alarms being raised and reset, will eventually result in the alarm lines to overflow first the general statistics output, and then the very console window.
+* Since the requirements were to keep the alarm lines fixed and persistent on the main console window, running the monitor for too long with certain sequence of alarms being raised and reset, will eventually result in the alarm lines to overflow first the general statistics output, and then the very console window.
 Scrolling will occur, causing at least the top line to disappear.
 A feasible workaround would be to put the disappearing alarm lines in a separate log file while informing the user to actively check it.
 * You are forced to stare at some service build and startup log lines when the application starts and is waiting for the first update to be signaled.
 This choice was made to let me see in advance if there was some underlying problem during the startup process.